slior/LiterateJS/README.md

 This is also bound to the inputs' change events, so code blocks will get re-evaluated, and inline code snippets will be updated.
 See the [interactive example](https://github.com/slior/LiterateJS/blob/master/examples/interactive_example.html) for a more complete example.

+Also, tooltips, with the given variable name will be added to the inputs marked as lit-value.
+So the user may hover over specific inputs, and learn their variable names as they appear in code.

 ## Dependencies